-The Ship Management Fees are recorded in Management Fees to Related Parties within General and Administrative Expenses (refer to Note 15).
-The Commissions on purchase of newbuilds or second-hand vessels and the Supervision Fees are recorded in Advances for vessels (refer to Note 5).
+The Ship Management Fees are recorded in Management Fees to Related Parties within General and Administrative Expenses (refer to Note 17).
+The Commissions on purchase of newbuilds or second-hand vessels and the Supervision Fees are recorded initially in Advances for vessels (refer to Note 5).
 The Commissions on sale are recorded in Gain or Loss on sale of assets, as the case may be.

-Amounts due from Manager under the management agreements were \$558 and \$48 as of December 31, 2019 and December 31, 2020, respectively.
-Amounts due to Manager under the management agreements were \$9 and \$0 as of December 31, 2019 and December 31, 2020, respectively.
+Amounts due from/to the Manager under the management agreements were \$48 receivable as of December 31, 2020 and \$51 payable as of December 31, 2021.